Xinyu-Li-123/customized-hermit-V2/README.md

     Either there is a feature in hermit v2 that does this, or we will have to implement it ourselves.

+- [ ] Change the color scheme of code block to lighe mode as well.

-## New Features
+## Documentation of New Features and Parameters

 This is a list of features I implemented on top of Hermit-v2

 ### Overview

-This is an overview of the added parameters.
-For details, refer to next two sections.
+This is an overview of the added features.
+Some features are controlled by certina parameters, others are just baked in the theme.
+Later sections provide a detailed documentation on the added parameters.

 - Group by `lastmod` instead of `date`